Nathan-Catapang/cs50x-learning-log/README.md

 - Started doing problem sets

 ### Day 22 (July 29, 2026)
-- Ongoing

--
+- Onging
+- Watched additional lecture on Artificial Intelligence.
+- Finished SQL pset 1 and 2

 ### Day 18 (July 26, 2026)
-- trying out sqlite setup.
+- Down to the last pset before moving on to week 8.